kafprajapati/campus-sensor-api/README.md

 ---
 ## Report - Answers to Questions

-*Part 1* - **Q1: In your report, explain the default lifecycle of a JAX-RS Resource class.
+*Part 1* - **Q1: Explain the default lifecycle of a JAX-RS Resource class.
 Is a new instance instantiated for every incoming request, or does the runtime treat it as a singleton?
 Elaborate on how this architectural decision impacts the way you manage and synchronize your in-memory data structures to prevent data loss or race conditions.**

 For each incoming HTTP request, JAX-RS by default generates a new instance of each resource class.
 The default lifespan defined in the JAX-RS specification is known as per-request scope.